wxt-dev/wxt/docs/guide/get-started/installation.md

 ## Next Steps

-- Read the [Core Concepts](/guide/core-concepts/project-structure) to learn the basics of your new project
+- Keep reading on about WXT's [Project Structure](/guide/essentials/project-structure) and other essential concepts to learn
-- Configure automatic browser startup during dev mode: [Configuration > Browser Startup](/guide/config/browser-startup)
+- Configure [automatic browser startup](/guide/config/browser-startup) during dev mode
 - Explore [WXT's example library](/examples) to see how to use specific APIs or perform common tasks